DennisA123/Thesis2024/README.md

 - `dict_v0.py`:  Contains code to generate the dictionary used for the GRU-DM.

 `Models/`
 - `Models/`: Stores the fine-tuned LLM after training.

+* The code in these files integrates much code that was not made by me, but was retrieved from https://github.com/zgahhblhc/Debiased-Chat